 Emoji is the fun part of social media, but to business, it can be a double-edged sword.
 On the one hand, emoji makes your posts more eye-catching and easy to read.
 On the other hand, using the wrong emoji costs you more than you thought.
 One emoji can carry a positive message in this culture but in others, it can be offensive.

 The peace sign emoji is one of the most commonly used emojis in the world.
 Yet you never should send it to a British friend.
 In the UK, the peace sign is far from a friendly gesture.
 It actually means “The F-word” or “Screw off”.

 Just remember that emoji is somewhat like body language, so make sure you check it twice before posting on social media.

 Hashtags, to some extent, are similar to keywords used for search optimization.
-Using hashtag is a powerful way for customers to find all your posts on online channels.
-It helps your posts visible to your audience or be a part of the trend.
+Using hashtags is a powerful way for customers to find all your posts on online channels.
+It helps your posts be visible to your audience or be a part of the trend.
 But the trend in each country varies.
 So should you translate the hashtags along with the content?
 There’s no best answer, to be honest.
 Whether to translate it or not, you need to do some research on what’s trending and relevant to your company and your posts, then make the decision.

 To get high-quality social media translation, make sure you work with a professional translation agency that understands how different social media platforms work.